Everything You Need to Know About Laser Wheel Alignment

 What Does Laser Wheel Alignment Check?

 Laser wheel alignment uses beams of light to check if the wheels of the vehicle are set up as they should be.
 This means the wheels are configured to point at specific angles to ensure the car rolls along smoothly, not just pointing forwards.
-The following angles are checked for:
+The Supertracker laser wheel aligner range measures these angles simply and accurately.
+The following angles are checked:

 • Toe-in/Toe-out - The direction the two front wheels point relative to each other